The Shasta Pacific RR is an

 plus a Lionel (HO) GP-9 unit.

 is also active on the exhibition scene, having exhibited various

-layouts in South-East Qld over the last 42 years.
+layouts in South-East Qld over the last 54 years.
+(Missed only 5 years.)

 Current exhibition layout is a N Scale layout

 called Shasta Crossing, built to Australian T-Track standards, but with

 individual modules combined into 3 large modules for ease of transport

 and set up.
 A 4th large module is under construction to give an optional viewing.